-The word The passage says that Ryan was drenched from walking in the rain drenched means to be completely covered.
-What was Py ely covered in?
+The passage says that Ryan was drenched from walking in the rain.
+The word drenched means to be completely covered.
+What was Ryan completely covered in?
 (Answer: water or rain) Let's infer.
-The author to you think that Ryan was using an umbrella?
-Stor '(Possible answer: I infer Ryan was nched with sing an umbrella, water.
-Umbrellas he might be a litt vably V enched and completely covered in water.
+The author doesn't will us by you think that Ryan was using an umbrella?
+Start yours have if win, "I as "(Possible answer: I infer Ryan was not using croum en bacture have shown umbrella, he might be a little was a hard or probable of land to drenche and completely covered in was

-Ryan saw a woman wile he has walking in the rain.
-What two words did the author use in the passage to describe the woman?
-(Answer: hungry and feeble) The word feeble means having little strength.
+Ryan saw a word million was alking in the rain.
+What two words did the author use in the vassage to assume the woman?
+(Answer: hungry and feeble) The word feeble is and hooning little strength.
 A synonym for feeble is weak.
-Sometimes we feel feeble if we are hungry or sick.
+Sometimes we fee feeble if we are hungry or sick.
 How would you have felt if you had seen a woman who looked hungry and feeble sitting in the rain?
 (Answers will vary.
 Sad, upset, and concerned are examples.)
 An antonym, or the opposite, of feeble is strong.
 What makes you strong?
 (Possible answers: exercising, eating healthy foods, etc.)